voxel51/fiftyone/docs/source/integrations/labelbox.rst

-If you have a paid Labelbox account with access to Labelbox's `Model Assisted Labeling <https://docs.labelbox.com/docs/model-assisted-labeling>`_ feature, see the next section for the recommended workflow for uploading existing labels on your FiftyOne datasets to Labelbox for in-place editing.
+If you have a paid Labelbox account with access to Labelbox's `Model Assisted Labeling <https://docs.labelbox.com/docs/model-assisted-labeling>`_ feature, see :ref:`this section <labelbox-editing-labels-paid>` for the recommended workflow for editing existing labels.

 For free Labelbox users, one possible workflow for editing existing labels is the following:

 -   :ref:`Tag the labels <app-tagging>` that need editing in FiftyOne
+-   Use FiftyOne to construct the label schema for the existing label field
--   Upload the samples containing the tagged labels to Labelbox
--   Pass in the name of label field containing the tagged labels to the :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` method to automatically construct the necessary schema to annotate labels for that field
+-   Upload the samples containing the tagged labels to Labelbox using :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` using a new (temporary) label field to hold the edited labels
 -   Perform the annotation work in Labelbox, and download the results
 -   Use the FiftyOne App to compare the newly loaded labels with the previously tagged labels to make sure you're happy with the edits
--   Delete the original tagged labels from the label field
+-   Use :meth:`merge_samples() <fiftyone.core.dataset.Dataset.merge_samples>`
+    to merge edits into the original label field and then delete the tagged labels that you edited

 The example snippet below demonstrates this workflow: